Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

 In theory, two cameras are sufficient for stereo imaging.
-3-D tracking with two cameras involves obtaining the 2-D motion trajectory from the top view (larger viewing angle) and then performing 3-D matching of the top view tracking results with the feature points in the side view to obtain the object's movement in 3-D space (as shown in Fig. \ref{fig: 3dTrajectory}) \cite{liu20193}.
-Three or more high-speed cameras are usually required to capture synchronous videos to track many objects, solve ambiguities, and avoid errors between objects.
-A study by \cite{wang20163d} determined the location of fisheye under the top and side views using mixed Gaussian and Gabor models, respectively, and then obtained the 3-D motion trajectories of the objects by associating the top-view tracking results with the trajectories of two side views \cite{wang20173d}.
-However, the detection effect has poor performance due to the difficulty in distinguishing the eye area characteristics of fish.
-Furthermore, analyzing fish movement behaviour in three views leads to complex equipment installation and reduces the accuracy of association and stereo matching \cite{liu20193}.
+3-D tracking with two cameras involves obtaining the 2-D motion trajectory from the top view with a larger viewing angle and then performing 3-D matching of the top view tracking results with the feature points in the side view to obtain movement of the object in 3-D space (as shown in Fig. \ref{fig: 3dTrajectory}) \cite{cheng2018obtaining}.
+To track many objects, three or more high-speed cameras usually are needed to capture synchronous videos to mitigate the ambiguities and errors in distinguishing the objects.
+For example, Wang et al. \cite{wang20163d} determined the location of fisheye under the top and side views using mixed Gaussian and Gabor models, respectively, and then obtained their 3-D motion trajectories by associating the top-view tracking results with the trajectories of two side views \cite{wang20173d}.
+However, this method is limited due to the difficulty in distinguishing the characteristics from the eye area of fish.
+Furthermore, analyzing fish movement behaviour in three views requires the installation of complex equipment and the association and stereo matching between the views \cite{liu2019video}.

-Occlusion remains one of the main challenges in 3D fish tracking, as it is in other MOT (Multiple Object Tracking) tasks.
-However, the frequency of occlusion has not been adequately measured in the current literature, with the complexity indicator of the datasets used in existing studies typically being the number of fish rather than an assessment of fish occlusion events.
-For instance, a demo video in \cite{qian2017feature} shows only 4 occlusion events within 15 seconds for a group of 10 fish.